-The development of the recovery of traffic at airports, the increase in spending per passenger and the progressive opening of premises closed during the pandemic mainly explain the commercial activity of the period approaching pre-pandemic levels.
-Throughout the period, there has been a continuous improvement in sales at duty-free, specialty shops and food and beverage, and consequently in variable revenue.
-Thus, duty-free highlight the increase in average spending per British passenger, which has surpassed the 2019 level during the first nine months of the year.
+The development of the recovery of traffic at airports, the increase in spending per passenger and the progressive opening of premises that remained closed during the pandemic mainly explain the commercial activity of the period approaching prepandemic levels.

+Throughout the period, a continuous improvement has been observed in sales at duty-free shops, specialty shops and food and beverage, and consequently in variable income.
+Thus, duty-free shops highlight the increase in average spending per British passenger, which has surpassed the 2019 level during the first nine months of the year.

-In the food and beverage, car rental, VIP services and other commercial operations business lines, sales exceed the 2019 figures.
+In the food and beverage, car rental, VIP services and commercial operations business lines, sales exceed the 2019 figures.
 The other commercial lines show a better recovery than passenger traffic with the exception of retail activity, due to the lower operating surface area compared to 2019, and advertising, affected by a slower recovery in advertiser confidence.

-In duty free, the good performance of the island airports of the Balearic and Canary Islands stands out, both in sales and in variable revenue.
+In duty free, the good performance of the island airports of the Balearic and Canary Islands stands out, both in sales and in variable income.
 Among airports in the Canary Islands, Tenerife Sur Airport and César Manrique-Lanzarote Airport especially stand out, with a higher percentage of British passengers.

-In food and beverage, sales increases in Tenerife Sur Airport (+15%), Palma de Mallorca Airport (+11%), Málaga-Costa del Sol Airport (+7%), Alicante-Elche Airport (+6%) and Gran Canaria Airport (+6%) are remarkable.
+In food and beverage, sales increases in Tenerife Sur Airport (+15%), Palma de Mallorca Airport (+11%), Málaga-Costa del Sol Airport (+7%), Alicante-Elche Airport (+6%) and Gran Canaria Airport (+6%) stand out.

 In the car rental line, a very positive performance is also observed.
-Sales have increased mainly due to the volume of passenger traffic at tourist airports and the increase in the price of contracts.
+Sales have increased mainly due to the good performance of passenger traffic at tourist airports and the increase in the price of contracts.
 This evolution is reflected at Palma de Mallorca Airport, Málaga-Costa del Sol Airport, Tenerife Sur Airport, Gran Canaria Airport, César Manrique-Lanzarote Airport and Ibiza Airport, which have had sales levels higher than in 2019.

-It is also noteworthy that revenue from reimbursement of utilities (included in the heading 'Other commercial revenue') has increased significantly, due to the higher price of energy in the period, which has a direct impact on the recovery of this expense.
+It is also noteworthy that revenue from reimbursement of utilities (included in the heading 'Other commercial income') has increased significantly, due to the higher price of energy in the period, which has a direct impact on the recovery of this expense.

-The quarterly evolution of the total business component in the previous table is shown below, by lines of activity, for the fixed and variable rents invoiced and collected in the period, that is, excluding RMGA:
+The quarterly evolution of the fixed and variable rent revenue invoiced and collected in the period, that is, excluding MAG, is shown below by line of activity: